lwconklin/GUI508/README.md

-So please don’t just read.
+<p> So please don’t just read.
 Contribute.
-Everyone should be able to access the web.
+Everyone should be able to access the web. </p>